 To put your personal touch on your new master bath, think of color schemes and get creative with materials and finishes.

-An exciting part of putting your master bath oasis together is being able to pick the finishes.
+An exciting part of putting your master bath oasis together is picking your finishes.
 You can see the structure of your bathroom coming together when cabinets and tubs are placed.
-You’ll get to choose everything from the wall color to the faucets to the tile.
+You will get to choose everything from the wall color to the faucets to the tile.
 Add accent tile in the shower, pick contrasting colors or unique sink bowls.

 Don’t think your color scheme must stop with the paint color.
 Coordinate towels, décor and accent pieces such as pictures and candles.
 Even your soap dispensers and your make up brushes can tie a color scheme together.